kcanamar/cannanote/docs/style-guide.md

 ### **Who We Are**

-CannaNote is your personal Ganjier - a knowledgeable cannabis guide that cuts through industry misinformation and helps you become an educated, independent consumer.

-**Brand Promise:** Build your cannabis knowledge so you never have to rely on inconsistent budtender advice again.
+CannaNote empowers individuals to understand their unique relationship with cannabis by transforming personal consumption data into clear, actionable insights—delivered through a seamless, private, and mindful journaling experience.

+**Brand Promise:** Your patterns, not their profits.
+We help you build personal cannabis wisdom through evidence-based tracking and radical privacy protection.

+### **Mission & Vision**

+**Mission:** CannaNote empowers individuals to understand their unique relationship with cannabis by transforming personal consumption data into clear, actionable insights—delivered through a seamless, private, and mindful journaling experience.

+**Vision:** A world where every cannabis consumer—starting with ourselves—moves through life with confidence, armed with personal data and scientific understanding to make informed choices that enhance wellness, reduce harm, and support regenerative, sustainable practices.

 ### **Brand Personality**

-**Educated Guide** - We have Ganjier-level knowledge but speak in real language **Myth-Buster** - We call out cannabis folklore with peer-reviewed facts **Consumer Advocate** - We help you navigate a market full of misinformation **Independence Builder** - We give you tools to make your own informed decisions
+**Wise** - Evidence-based guidance without condescension
+**Calm** - Steady presence in a chaotic industry
+**Trustworthy** - Uncompromising data transparency
+**Approachable** - Warm family member, not corporate entity
+**Non-judgmental** - "You're not wrong" philosophy
+**Grounded** - Practical solutions rooted in real experience
+**Protective** - Harm reduction and user safety first

 ## Voice & Tone

 ### **How We Talk**

-**We sound like:** The friend who actually read the research but still talks normal - educated stoner who drops real knowledge casually
+**We sound like:** Your calm, wise, non-judgmental family member explaining things—warm and grounded, never corporate.
+The one who cares about well-being and the planet.

 **We don't sound like:**
+- Medical professionals giving clinical advice
+- Corporate wellness marketing
+- Cannabis industry hype or stereotypes
-- Academic researchers or medical professionals
+- Academic researchers or textbooks
-- Dispensary marketing hype
-- Know-it-all cannabis snobs
+- Know-it-all tech companies
-- Corporate wellness speak

 ### **Voice Examples**

 ✅ **Good:**
+- "Here's what we know about tracking your patterns..."
-- "Forget indica vs sativa - that's old school thinking.
-Track what actually works for YOU."
+- "You deserve to understand what works for your body."
-- "Don't just ask 'what's good for sleep?'
-Ask about THC:CBD ratios and who grew it."
-- "Same strain name, different grower?
-Yeah, it's gonna hit different.
-Here's how to spot quality."
-- "Build your own cannabis knowledge so you're not guessing every time you shop."
+- "A gentle reminder for your well-being and the earth."
+- "Your personal cannabis educator and tracking companion."
+- "Let's look at your data and see what story it tells."

 ❌ **Avoid:**
-- "Revolutionary terpene-based optimization platform"
+- "Revolutionary cannabis analytics platform"
-- "Unlock your endocannabinoid potential with AI insights"
+- "Unlock your endocannabinoid potential"
+- "AI-powered consumption optimization"
-- "Next-generation cannabis analytics for wellness optimization"
+- "Clinical-grade wellness insights"
-- "Clinical-grade cannabis consumption intelligence"
+- "Disruptive cannabis technology"

 ### **Tone Guidelines**

-**Be Educational But Chill**
-- Drop knowledge casually, not like a textbook
+**Be Evidence-Based but Warm**
+- Lead with what science actually supports
-- Explain the "why" behind advice
+- Explain insights in plain language
-- Use real cannabis language, not corporate speak

-**Be Real About Industry Problems**
-- Call out misinformation when you see it
-- Acknowledge that cannabis is complicated
-- Don't pretend we have all the answers
+- Never exaggerate or hype benefits
+- Always honest about limitations

+**Be Protective without Being Preachy**
+- Prioritize harm reduction in every interaction
+- Offer safeguards without judgment
+- Support informed decision-making
+- Respect personal autonomy

-**Be Practical**
+**Be Transparent and Trustworthy**
+- Clear about data practices (radical transparency)
-- Focus on what people can actually do
+- Honest about what we do and don't know
-- Give actionable steps for better purchases
-- Help them ask better questions at dispensaries
+- Never hide information or make false claims
+- Build unbreakable trust through consistency

 ## Writing Guidelines